TerminalDZ/SIM-Card-Management-System-DZ/PROJECT_STRUCTURE.md

 - Recharge: `*130*{code}#`
 - APN: `internet`

-This system is production-ready and provides professional-grade SIM card management capabilities with a modern, user-friendly interface.
+This system is production-ready and provides professional-grade SIM card management capabilities through a comprehensive REST API.